 Melanie McDonald says

-I didn't even know it existed!
+I have never tried it so can't say for sure.
 As long as it has roughly the same acidity and carbonation it should technically work fine.
 I doubt if it has quite the same depth of flavour though.
 Let me know how it turns out if you try it!

 Lisa says